 Officer challenges account of violent clearing of protesters

-The U.S. Park Police and Secret Service violently routed protesters from Lafayette Square last month without apparent provocation or adequate warning, immediately after Attorney General William Barr spoke with Park Police leaders, according to an Army National Guard officer who was there.
-The account of National Guard Maj.
-Adam DeMarco challenges the Trump administration’s explanation […]
+U.S. Park Police began the violent clearing of protesters from Lafayette Square last month without apparent provocation or adequate warning to demonstrators, immediately after Attorney General William Barr spoke with Park Police leaders, according to an Army National Guard officer who was there.
+The account of Adam DeMarco challenges key aspects of the Trump administration’s […]

 |